 Masking and vaccines

-The CDC now recommends that vaccinated people can stop wearing masks in many settings, though they allow local governments to make their own recommendations, and California has extended masking through June 15.
-Masks are also still required in health care settings, and while traveling on mass transit.
+The CDC now recommends that vaccinated people can stop wearing masks in many settings, though they allow local governments to make their own recommendations.
+Visit state and local websites for the latest rules in your area.
 Children’s Hospital Los Angeles requires masks to be worn by staff and visitors at all times.

 Continue to practice social distancing, wash your hands and avoid crowded indoor spaces.
 Don't be lulled into thinking you're invulnerable to COVID-19 or can't pass it on to other people just because you're masked up.